BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_erpnext-connector.md

 ---
 title: ERPNext Connector | PDMPublisher for SOLIDWORKS
-description: Install and configure the official ERPNext connector to synchronize SOLIDWORKS items, properties, files, generated part numbers, and draft BOMs. ms.date: 09/28/2026 ms.topic: how-to
+description: Configure the official ERPNext connector to push SOLIDWORKS data and pull mapped ERP properties through a reviewed diff. ms.date: 09/31/2026 ms.topic: how-to
 ---

 # ERPNext Connector

 The ERPNext connector is an official Blue Byte Systems connector available from the PDMPublisher connector catalog.
-It pushes checked SOLIDWORKS rows to ERPNext as Items, updates mapped Item fields, can request ERPNext-generated part numbers, uploads optional files and previews, and synchronizes selected relationships to managed draft BOMs.
+It pushes checked SOLIDWORKS rows to ERPNext and can pull mapped Item fields back into writable SOLIDWORKS custom properties after review.

 ![Official ERPNext connector and its settings](../images/pdmpublisher/solidworks/erp-connector-settings-20260920.png)

 > [!NOTE]
-> The connector is one-way. **Pull** is not available.
-It does not create stock movements, purchase orders, custom-field definitions, submitted BOMs, or active default BOMs.
+> Push and Pull do not create stock movements, purchase orders, custom-field definitions, submitted BOMs, or active default BOMs.
+Pull changes mapped SOLIDWORKS properties only.

 ## Prepare ERPNext